TheLusitanianKing/Vulcan/README.md

 # Vulcan
-Merge requests validation helper
+Merge requests validation helper.

-## Who is Vulcan?
-Vulcan is an assistant for automatic VCS actions around merge requests and submodules.

 ## Context
 Teams working with Git submodules need to forward them.
 Usually, when updating a submodule, we will want the main project to update the target commit of this submodule.
 Therefore, we often need to check manually if the targeted commit is the right one.

-## Supports
+## Features
-- GitLab :white_check_mark: (using `gitlab-haskell` library)
-- GitHub :x:
-- BitBucket :x:
-- ...
+From a merge request URL, it will:
+- Retrieve the target branch and then list the last 5 commits (hash, name, author) of all configured submodules on that branch.

+If you pass it a branch name, it will:
+- List the last 5 commits (hash, name, author) of all configured submodules of that branch (if it exists)

 ## Configuration
-There are 2 configuration files, one for Vulcan's configuration and preferences and another one for listing the submodules.
+There are 2 configuration files, one for Vulcan's main configuration and preferences and another one for listing the submodules.

-### Vulcan's configuration
+### Main configuration
 This configuration file is mainly about how to access your VCS from the script (default URL, your token and some other preferences).
 ```bash
 cp vulcan.conf.default vulcan.conf